Looking after your bike

-Riding your bike around is great fun as long as your bike is running smoothly, all the components are working properly and you haven't got any strange, unidentifiable clicking noises.
+Riding your bike is great fun as long as it is running smoothly, all the components are working as intended and you haven't got any strange, unidentifiable creaks or clicks.
 There are several things you can do to make sure you ride safely and your bike stays in good health.

 Knowing your bike